Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 # May 8th - Economy & Self Role CV2 Overhaul
 ## Fixed
 * The `/selfrole add` command now has proper validation for maximum added roles
+* Fixed an issue where high-low games could be played by other users.

 ## Changed
 * Reformatted the `/eco shop` command to look nicer and be easier to navigate.